Eugene Young (character)

 When Bobby leaves the firm, Eugene becomes the senior partner, with Jimmy Berluti being elevated to full partner.
-Against his better judgment he allows Eleanor Frutt to hire Alan Shore, an unscrupulous lawyer who consistently butts heads with both Eugene and Jimmy.
-After continuous unethical (and even illegal) behavior by Shore, in addition to the conflicts with the firm, Eugene makes the decision with Jimmy (but not Eleanor) to fire Shore, giving him a small severance package.
-Shore sues the firm on the basis of wrongful termination, as he had over the previous eight months brought in substantially more money for the firm than all the other partners combined.
+Against his better judgment, he allows Eleanor Frutt to hire Alan Shore, an unscrupulous lawyer who consistently butts heads with both Eugene and Jimmy.
+After continuous unethical (and even illegal) behavior by Shore, in addition to the conflicts with the firm, Eugene decides with Jimmy (but not Eleanor) to fire Shore, giving him a small severance package.
+Shore sued the firm based on wrongful termination, as he had over the previous eight months brought in substantially more money for the firm than all the partners combined.
 Shore wins the case, which directly causes a breakdown at the firm.

 At that time, Jimmy decides to quit the firm, and Eugene has a meeting with a lawyer at a top firm, though he has no interest in joining.
-The meeting was, in fact, merely a pretense for the lawyer to conduct an interview with Eugene, as he has been recommended to be appointed as a Superior Court Judge.
+The meeting was, in fact, merely a pretense for the lawyer to interview with Eugene, as he has been recommended to be appointed as a Superior Court Judge.
 After a hearing before a review panel where Eugene is grilled over various topics (including the death penalty) where Eugene stands his ground and Bobby appears to speak on his behalf, Eugene is appointed to the bench.
-At first, his decision to accept upset Eleanor, as she feels he is abandoning the firm, just like all the others, but soon accepts his decision.
-Eugene's first case as a judge was about a wheelchair-using woman charging her employer with sex offences.
-However, he left the case when he saw Alan Shore representing the defendant.
-Eugene thought that Alan had judge-shopped when actually Alan was only assigned the case on the hearing day (being a friend of Denny Crane, the defendant hesitated before going to Crane, Poole & Schmidt for help).
+At first, his decision to accept upsets Eleanor, as she feels he is abandoning the firm, just like all the others, but she soon accepts his decision.
+Eugene's first case as a judge is about a wheelchair-using woman charging her employer with sex offenses.
+However, he leaves the case when he sees Alan Shore representing the defendant, thinking that Alan had judge-shopped when Alan was only assigned the case on the hearing day (being a friend of Denny Crane, the defendant hesitated before going to Crane, Poole & Schmidt for help).
 To resolve their issues, Alan tells Eugene that his respect for him exceeds that of the respect he is required to give any other judge.